European school survey project on alcohol and other drugs (ESPAD survey)

 METHODOLOGY

 „Drug abuse among schoolchildren“ or ESPAD (European School Survey Project on Alcohol and Other Drugs) is a comparative survey on the use of alcohol and other drugs by European students.
-The survey is conducted on a quadrennial basis and is co-ordinated by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) together with the Swedish Council for Information on Alcohol and Other Drugs (CAN).
+The survey is conducted on a quadrennial basis and is co-ordinated by the European Union Drugs Agency - EUDA; until 2019 survey it was co-ordinated by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) together with the Swedish Council for Information on Alcohol and Other Drugs (CAN).
 Also the Pompidou Group of the Council of European has coordinated ESPAD earlier.
-The Estonian segment of the survey was conducted on 2015 by National Institute for Health Development and interviewers were Public Health Master's degree students from University of Tartu and researchers from National Institute for Health Development.
+The Estonian survey is co-ordinated by National Institute for Health Development.
 The survey in 2011 was carried out by sociologists from the Tallinn University’s Institute of International and Social Studies, who have been commissioned by the Estonian National Institute for Health Development.
-Estonia has participated in the ESPAD survey in 1995, 1999, 2003, 2007, 2011, 2015 and 2019.
+Estonia has participated in the ESPAD survey in 1995, 1999, 2003, 2007, 2011, 2015, 2019 and 2024.

 The study provides an overview of legal and illegal drug use and the spread of drug addiction as perceived by 15–16 year olds.
 The purpose of the survey was to ascertain: